 The aluminium frame is partnered with a carbon fibre fork with a 27.2mm seatpost and a complete Shimano 105 groupset, with a compact 50/34 chainset.
-Mavic Aksium One wheels and Continental Grand Prix SL tyres, and claimed 8.4kg according to Canyon.
+Mavic Aksium wheels and Continental Grand Prix SL tyres, and a weight of 8.2kg according to Canyon.

 The frame's highly-manipulated aluminium tubes are a mix of 6061 and 6069 alloys and shares many of the styling cues of the more expensive carbon fibre Synapses.
 It's built up with a Shimano Tiagra transmission, FSA Gossamer chainset and Promax Render R mechanical disc brakes.
 You can fit bigger tyres in the Synapse than most regular race bikes, up to 28mm, and this model takes advantage of that with Vittoria Zaffiro 28mm tyres.

-We really liked the Raleigh Mustang Elite when we tested it; this is the less-spendy version of the same idea.
+We really liked the Raleigh Mustang Elite when we tested it.
 It does everything a regular road bike does, but it does it with the added comfort of the big tyres.
 It's part of Raleigh's three-bike range of gravel/adventure bikes and a great example of the booming category.
 Its 6061 double butted aluminium frame is designed for both on and off road riding so if you're getting tempted by your local dirt roads and trails, or a canal towpath commute, it'll take it in its stride.